MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 c5
 ```

-I show here the conductance at zero magnetic field.
+We show here the conductance at zero magnetic field.
-We see the gap structure that I explained to you before, a supressed conductance inside the gap,
+Notice the gap structure that I explained to you before, a supressed conductance inside the gap,
 and conductance peaks at the value of the induced superconducting gap.
 This was first a zero magnetic field, so no Majoranas.
 The measurements for finite magnetic field are all the additional curves that are shown here in this plot.